nais/doc/docs/workloads/how-to/communication.md

 tags: [workloads, how-to]
 ---

-# Communicate inside the environment
+# Communicate with other workloads in the same environment

-This guide will show you how to communicate with other workloads inside the same environment.
+This guide will show you how to communicate with other workloads inside the same environment by using _internal endpoints_ (also known as [_service discovery_](../explanations/service-discovery.md)).

 ## Prerequisites